QuiddityAI/InsightHub/README.md

 - add `docker-compose.override.pdferret.yaml` to your `COMPOSE_FILE` env variable (colon separated) if you want to be able to upload and parse PDF files (and other documents)
 - run `docker compose up -d`
 - go to `localhost:55140` and log in with e-mail `admin@example.com` and password `admin` (if not changed using env variables)
-- visit the admin interface using the top right user menu and the "database" icon for more settings
+- visit the Django admin interface (using the top right user menu and the "database" icon) for more settings

 ### Things to try after initial installation